-The dead man had been a Mormon; but the Mormon clergyman was gone with the rest to wrangle over boundaries in the adjacent isle, and a layman took his office.
-Standing at the head of the open grave, in a white coat and blue pariu, his Tahitian Bible in his hand and one eye bound with a red handkerchief, he read solemnly that chapter in Job which has been read and heard over the bones of so many of our fathers, and with a good voice offered up two prayers.
-The wind and the surf bore a burthen.
-By the cemetery gate a mother in crimson suckled an infant rolled in blue.
-In the midst the widow sat upon the ground and polished one of the coffin-stretchers with a piece of coral; a little later she had turned her back to the grave and was playing with a leaf.
+The dead man had been a Mormon; but the Mormon

+of coral; a little later she had turned her back to the grave and was playing with a leaf.
 Did she understand?
 God knows.
 The officiant paused a moment, stooped, and gathered and threw reverently on the coffin a handful of rattling coral.
-Dust to dust: but the grains of this dust were gross like cherries, and the true dust that was to follow sat near by, still cohering (as by a miracle) in the tragic semblance of a female ape.
+Dust to dust: but the grains of this dust were gross like cherries, and the true dust that was to follow sat near by, still cohering (as by a miracle)

 So far, Mormon or not, it was a Christian funeral.
 The well-known passage had been read from Job, the prayers had been rehearsed, the grave was filled, the mourners straggled homeward.
-With a little coarser grain of covering earth, a little nearer outcry of the sea, a stronger glare of sunlight on the rude enclosure, and some incongruous colours of attire, the well-remembered form had been observed.
+With a little coarser grain of covering earth, a little nearer outcry of the sea, a stronger glare of sunlight on the rude enclosure, and some incongruous colours of attire, the wellin the tragic resemblance of a female ape.